 Officers should follow their respective region's standard procedures to comply with whatever order the Court may make for producing documents.
-If officers need assistance to comply with an order, they are to contact their respective regional Justice Liaison Officer.
+If officers need assistance to comply with an order, they are to contact their respective regional justice liaison officer.

-Minister's delegate is likely to encounter three kinds of requests from the Federal Court, as outlined in section 20.1, 20.2, and 20.3 below.
+Minister's delegate is likely to encounter three kinds of requests from the Federal Court, as outlined in sections 20.1, 20.2 and 20.3 below.

-20.1 Judicial review-Requests under Rule 9 of the Federal Court Immigration and Refugee Protection Rules
+20.1.
+Judicial review: requests under rule 9 of the Federal Court Immigration and Refugee Protection Rules